 Summary of Highlands Biological Foundation research support, 2007-2011 (HBS Grant-in-Aid program)

 The Highlands Biological Foundation is sustained by donations, memberships (including a consortium of regional colleges and universities), and fundraising.
 Those who value the service that HBS has provided to the scientific community through its research and education programs are encouraged to become a member of the Highlands Biological Foundation, Inc. to support its tradition of funding research grants and financial aid at HBS!
 A link to membership information can be found in the links section of this page at the bottom.

 New research and instructional facilities continue to be developed at HBS.
 With NSF support new teaching labs and classrooms were installed in the 1st floor of the Bruce Biodiversity building and the lower level of the Nature Center in 2009, and State funding provided a state-of-the-art molecular genetics laboratory — the “Tree-house Molecular Lab” — in the upper level of Biodiversity.
-HBS is presently in the midst of a major renovation of the Coker Laboratory, with a new design that will yield fully modernized infrastructure and more research lab and teaching space than ever before.
-The new-and-improved Coker Laboratory will be dedicated in late 2012, ushering in a new era of research support.
+HBS recently received a major renovation of the Coker Laboratory, with a new design that yields fully modernized infrastructure and more research lab and teaching space than ever before.
+The new-and-improved Coker Laboratory was dedicated in late 2012, ushering in a new era of research support.